-Fanshawe College students have posted statements to the social media platform Reddit this past week, after their teachers deducted marks for using artificial intelligence.
+Fanshawe College students have posted statements to the social media platform Reddit this past week saying their teachers falsely accused them of using artificial intelligence.

 This comes as AI has become increasingly popular and accessible among youth.
 A study by online learning platform Studiosity found that 78 per cent of Canadian students used AI for studying or school work last year.